homeflow/homeflow.github.io/_posts/agencies/2014-01-05-agency-recent-sales-lettings.md

 ---
 layout: default
-title: Recent sales and lettings
+title: Agency recent sales and lettings
-modal-id: recent-sales-lettings
+modal-id: agency-recent-sales-lettings
-category: property-functions
+category: agencies
 ---
 There are three recent property related functions to be aware of: